 Because I love her– I will want that for her.
 I will cheer for her when she finds new friends.
-Friends who have kids her age.
+Friends who have kids the ages of her kids.
 Or friends who know what it’s like to be single again in her 50′s.
 Or friends who can afford to go to the fancy spas with her.
 Or friends who get excited about her political or spiritual passions.
 Or friends who can make her laugh.
 Or friends who live close enough to her to go on a spontaneous walk with her.
 Or friends who know first-hand how scary it is for her to be starting her own business.

 Because I can’t do all those things.
 And that’s okay.
 I don’t need to.
 Even if I could– she’s still better off with a circle of support, with more than just me waving my pom-poms for her.